glennmatlin/FIFE_manuscript/iff/main.typ

     [mistral-ai-mistral-7b-instruct-v0.1], [19.3], [21.6],
     botrule,
   ),
-  caption: [Model performance on the IFF Benchmark],
+  caption: [Model performance on the IFF benchmark.
+"Strict" denotes perfect adherence to all instructions, while "Loose" allows for minor formatting variations.], ) <results-table>
-) <results-table>